-The livability score in Lancaster is 62 out of 100 and the city is ranked in the 28th percentile of all cities across America.
-Based on the grades for each individual category, Lancaster has been rewarded with high marks for amenities (A+) and weather (B).
-There is at least one category that does not have great scores in Lancaster.
-The following was graded with a concerning score: crime (F), cost of living (D-), education (F) and employment (D-).
+The livability score in Lancaster is 69 out of 100 and the city is ranked in the 75th percentile of all cities across America.
+Based on the grades for each individual category, Lancaster has been rewarded with high marks for amenities (B+) and housing (A+).
+The bad news for Lancaster, there are some categories for which it does not score well, this includes: crime (F), cost of living (F) and education (F).

-Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, librairies, etc., Lancaster has received a higher than average score for its local amenities.
+Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, shops, etc., Lancaster has received a higher than average score for its local amenities.
 If you’re planning on relocating and making this area your permanent home, it’s nice to know that there is an ample amount of amenities and things to do within walking distance or a short drive.
-Some of the interesting things to do and attractions include: Antelope Valley California Poppy Reserve, The BLVD, and Saddleback Butte State Park.

 |Average one way commute||32min||28min||26min|